Discover the best of nature's secrets.......

 Steeped in natural splendour, a misty veil hugs the untouched mountains and peaceful forests of Eungella National Park, Queensland, Australia.
 Perched on the edge of Clarke Mountain Range, 2,400 feet above sea level, Eungella Mountain Edge Escape offers breathtaking views of the picturesque Pioneer Valley and impressive escarpment!

 Eungella Mountain Edge Escape provides 1 and 2 bedroom self-contained holiday cabins.
 Our accommodation is the perfect choice for a family vacation, romantic honeymoon, or simply a relaxing and tranquil getaway.
 Each cabin features it's own private balcony with stunning views, kitchenette with cooking facilities, reverse cycle air conditioning and covered parking.

 Reasonable nightly rates starting from just $120.00.
 Twin share (separate beds) and/or additional guests an additional $ 10.00 per person, per night.
 Disabled facilities and wheelchair access available in 2 bedroom lodge.

 For reservations please contact our bookings office on Ph (07) 49 584 590.
 Enquiries welcome via "contact us" form.

-Relax in the comfort of your cabin, admire the most glorious sunrise from your own private balcony, venture out on scenic self drives, experience a variety of self guided rainforest walking trails, hikes and treks, view Platypus in the wild at Broken River, visit stunning lookouts, journey to Eungella Dam, and enjoy an abundant variety of flora and fauna.
+Relax in the comfort of your cabin, admire the most glorious sunrise from your own private balcony, venture out on scenic self drives, experience a variety of self guided rainforest walking trails, hikes and treks, view Platypus in their natural habitat at Broken River in Eungella National Park, visit stunning lookouts, journey to Eungella Dam, and enjoy an abundant variety of flora and fauna.

 Eungella National Park is Australia's largest continuous stretch of sub-tropical rainforest, and is one of the most beautiful of Queensland National Parks.
 Explorers can experience over 20 km of self guided walking trails, which cater to all fitness levels.
 For the more adventurous hiker, Eungella National Park is the starting point for the self guided 5 day 56 km Mackay Highlands Great Walk.

 With over 227 recorded bird species, Eungella National Park is the ultimate haven for bird lovers!
 Twitchers and Birders will be captivated by the variety of birds found in the region, including the Regent Bower bird, Noisy Pitta, Wompoo pigeon and of course, the Eungella Honeyeater (endemic to Eungella).
 Scroll through our website for information on sightings, or download a bird list.